I REMEMBER THE MOMENT VIVIDLY . . .

 After two months, I finally turned back to my business and asked the question, 'Why?'.
 I read Simon Sinek's book again and felt some comfort and direction.
 But it didn't address the bigger question, 'Why me?'

 At that moment, I remembered.
 Looking back, I ended up being surprised that the answer was there all along.
 That 'aha' moment had nothing to do with the 'brand' and everything to do with why the brand existed.

-During my time as an Army Recruit for the Military Intelligence division of the US Army, I remembered the moment when I had to literally drag another soldier across the field during a live ammunition evening exercise because she was afraid.
-I remember many squad members low crawling past her.
+During my time as an Army Recruit for the Military Intelligence division of the US Army National Guard, I remembered the moment when I had to literally drag another soldier across the field during a live ammunition evening exercise because she was afraid.
+It was in the summer of 1987 and I remember many squad members low crawling past her.
 I couldn't.
 I grabbed her by the collar and we low-crawled together to finish the course.
 The experience was powerful because it ended up defining why I'm dedicated to taking whatever I do to the finish line but more importantly, I'm doggedly determined then that if someone has the guts to 'get on the field' then no one gets left behind.
 I couldn't just leave her because I not only did I know that she was capable of being stronger than she felt at the time, I knew exactly what it felt like to be left behind.
 Doing what needs to be done even when we're afraid is tough but sometimes you need someone who can grab you by the proverbial collar and drag you across the field to the finish line.
 That moment defined the baseline story behind what I do and why, that energy, that promise, is what I bring to every conversation and experience when I sit across from a founder who has that fire to 'get it done' but has lost his/her way.

 It's an honor to be a part of each of these journeys because at the end of the day, it's the story you don't tell that is probably the one that the world really wants to know about.